Reza-Nipun/teknasyon_task/README.md

 3. Please change the DB credential from .env file

-4. Please have a look to the routes/api and UserController for API testing.
+4. System is developed in Laravel.
+Please have a look to the routes/api and UserController for API testing.

 5. API is Tested in Postman REST API Tool.